Kokovec/Vectrex-SPI---Kokocart/README.md

 # Vectrex-SPI---Kokocart
 A Synchronous Serial Interface for the Vectrex

 These files contain the source code and Gerber files required to produce the Vectrex SPI Adapter that appeared in Vectorbolt issue #9 (http://geovector.tripod.com/_sgg/m3_1.htm).
+If you build this thing then it is at your own risk.
+I give absolutely no guarantees with the design or associated code that is found in this repo.

 Within this repo you'll find:
 * PSOC 3 Creator project (microcontroller code)